WitsHPC/HPC-InterestGroup/shell/README.md

 grep Hello myfile
 cat !$ # will cat myfile
 ```
+# TMUX

+One other very useful command is tmux (terminal multiplexer), which allows you to have multiple terminals open in the same window.
+You can split them vertically and horisontally, which allows you to see multiple things at once.

+Another very useful use case is when you are using ssh, you can create a tmux window on the remote machine, and any long running commands will continue to run, even if the ssh session disconnects!

+[Here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) is a great beginner tutorial.
+Some basic commands are:

+`tmux` to open a session

+Then, when inside a tmux session you can do different things by using

+`Ctrl-B` and some other key

+The way to do this is to hold the control key, press the b key, and then let go of them before pressing the next key.

+`C-b %` and `C-b "` split panes (e.g. control b and then either `%` or `"` (shift '))

+- `C-b <arrow>` (arrow being one of the 4 arrow keys) can move around
+- `C-b d` detaches, i.e. hides the session (it is still open though)
+- `tmux a` (when you are not in tmux) opens the most recent tmux window
 # Sources

 Here are some very useful sources, and I'd suggest having a look at them for more commands, techniques and ideas.